pankajyadav05/sr-backend-live/README.md

    - Configure AWS API Gateway to create a REST API.
    - Define a resource and method (e.g., POST) to upload image in S3 bucket.
    - Define a resource and method (e.g., GET) for triggering the Lambda function.
+   - You can combine above two steps in one resource also, your choice.
    - Enable CORS (Cross-Origin Resource Sharing) if necessary.

 4. **Implement Security Measures:**